Assistance and resources

 • the exclusion of a member, by a 2/3 majority of the votes of the members present or represented,

 It is compulsory to invite members who have paid their annual subscription.
-Their presence is not obligatory, they can be absent or give a proxy to another member or to a third party if this is provided for in your statutes.
-You can invite other people, for example donors, volunteers or interested third parties, but they must not take part in the voting.
+They do not have to be present at the meeting, but they can be absent or give a proxy to another member or a third party if this is provided for in your articles of association.
+You may invite other people, such as donors, volunteers or interested third parties, but they must not take part in the voting.

 How many members should be present?